 10 Interesting Facts About Same Sex Marriage and Divorce

-Eight years after same-sex marriage was written into law, we’re taking a look at these major life events by the numbers.
+Eight years after same-sex marriage was written into law, we’re looking at these major life events by the numbers.

 1. Same-sex marriages are on the rise.

-This is the eighth year since same-sex marriages have been possible and around one in 35 marriages are now among same-sex couples.
-Just shy of 7,000 same-sex couples tied the knot in 2018 according to the Office of National Statistics.
-Covid stalled the wedding industry with fewer couples saying ‘I do’ in 2020 than in previous years.
+This is the eighth year since same-sex marriages have been possible; around one in 35 marriages are now among same-sex couples.
+Just shy of 7,000 same-sex couples tied the knot in 2018, according to the Office of National Statistics.
+Covid stalled the wedding industry, with fewer couples saying ‘I do’ in 2020 than in previous years.
 But pandemic aside, the overall trend is up.

 2. Civil partnerships have fallen out of favour.

-The introduction of civil partnerships in December 2005 saw huge numbers of same-sex couples rushing to become civil partners, with the number stabilising at around 6,000 civil partnerships a year in the late 2000s.
-Today, there are just over 1,000 civil partnerships a year as marriage is now the preferred union for same sex couples.
+The introduction of civil partnerships in December 2005 saw huge numbers of same-sex couples rushing to become civil partners, stabilising at around 6,000 civil partnerships a year in the late 2000s.
+Today, there are just over 1,000 civil partnerships a year, as marriage is now the preferred union for same-sex couples.

 3. Men and older couples are more likely to form a civil partnership.